crwolff/scantailor-pdf/packaging/windows/readme.en.txt

    the "Generate" button will become clickable.
 Click it.
 Sometimes it's necessary to click "Configure" more than once before "Generate" becomes clickable.

+	Alternatively, run cmake on the command line from the build directory.
+	Depending on your environment, you may have to specify a generator (e.g "Visual Studio 15 2017" or "MinGW Makefiles" with the -G option):

+	cmake ..\scantailor\packaging\windows\build_deps\ -G "MinGW Makefiles"

 6. We will be building Scan Tailor's dependencies here.
 This step is the longest one (may take a few hours), but fortunately it only has to be done once.
 When building newer versions of Scan Tailor, you won't need to redo this step unless you want to update any libraries.

+	For Visual Studio:

    Go to C:\build\scantailor-deps-build and open file "Scan Tailor Dependencies.sln".
 It will open in Visual Studio.
    IMPORTANT: Set the build type to RelWithDebInfo.
 If you leave Debug